Darxo/Hardened/README.md

 - List most changes to Relation and Renown during Events and Contracts
 - List changes to contract rewards during negotiation
+- Display tooltips for the effects for all common settlement Situations
+- Items that you bought or sold can now be sold or bought back for the exact same price as long as you didn't leave the town
 - Add Setting (on) for displaying and adjusting a Waypoint that indicates, where your character on the world map is currently moving to
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far